MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-2004.md

 Like other items in Windows, ensure an item is not needed before disabling a scheduled task.
 Some tasks in virtual desktop environments, such as **StartComponentCleanup**, may not be desirable to run in production, but may be good to run during a maintenance window on the "gold image" (reference image).

-The following list of tasks are those that perform optimizations or data collections on computers that maintain their state across reboots.
+The following list of tasks includes tasks that perform optimizations or data collections on computers that maintain their state across reboots.
 When a virtual desktop device reboots and discards all changes since last boot, optimizations intended for physical computers are not helpful.

 You can get all the current scheduled tasks, including descriptions, with the following PowerShell code: